| This hike is approximately 6 miles round trip.

 Looking at The Cleave with monstrous Notch Peak on the right.

-From the top of the northern Cleave looking south towards the mini-peak
+From the top of the northern Cleave looking south towards the mini-peak and Notch Peak.

 A closer view showing the white limestone banding near the summit.